petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay/troubleshooting-jvm-issues-with-glowroot.md

 ## Java Deadlock

-A deadlock occurs when multiple threads are unable to process because another thread is using a resource.
+A deadlock occurs when multiple threads are unable to be processed because another thread is using a resource.
 The application may become very slow or unresponsive.

 If a deadlock is suspected, click the _JVM_ tab in Glowroot.
 Click _Thread dump_ in the left navigation menu.
 The output will show any deadlocks that are found.